 What do I need to do?

 One procedure that can help to minimalize the chance of email filtering systems affecting your campaigns is to always check for content that could be picked up as spam.
 For example, financial content has proved to be a trigger in many cases so when creating a campaign it is always important to keep this in mind.
-Alternatively, you can ask the contacts receiving your campaign to complete whitelisting, or to contact the company designing these systems.
+Alternatively, you can ask the contacts receiving your campaign to add you to their allow list, or to contact the company designing these systems.

 How do I filter out those recipients in custom reports?

 Unfortunately there is no easy way to filter this data unless a cap is put on the score in the reporting section.
-The best course of action is to ask contacts to complete whitelisting, which has proved successful in many cases or to simply contact the email systems company support.
+The best course of action is to ask contacts to add you to their allow list, which has proved successful in many cases or to simply contact the email systems company support.